 Welcome to the Kingston upon Thames Society

-Our next Public Meeting will be on Wednesday 16 April where there will be a discussion on the way the Society assesses and responds to planning applications.
-More on the Events page.
+Our next Public Meeting will be on Wednesday 16 July where we will hear about the history of Surbiton.
+Details on the Events page.

 The Kingston Heritage Open Days 2014 will be on Thursday 11 to Sunday 14 September.
-You can help us by suggesting other buildings that we could include.
-More on the HODs page.
+Find out more on the HODs page.

 Six schemes were recognised in the Tony Leitch Townscape Awards 2013.
 More on the Awards page.